-I am a Lecturer (Assistant Professor) in Research Methods and Inequalities at the School of Social and Political Science, University of Glasgow.
-Before coming to Glasgow I was a postdoctoral Fellow in the Department of Methodology at the London School of Economics and Political Science and I continue to hold a Visiting Fellow position at the Latin America and Caribbean Centre at the LSE.
+I am Assistant Professor in the Cultural Anthropology and Development Studies Department at Radboud University Nijmegen, The Netherlands.
+Before joining Radboud University I was a Lecturer at Glasgow University in the School of Social and Political Science and prior to that a postdoctoral Fellow in the Department of Methodology at the London School of Economics and Political Science.
+I continue to hold a Visiting Fellow Position in both the Department of Methodology and the Latin America and Caribbean Centre at the LSE.

+I am an urban and development geographer interested in resistance to multiple forms of violence and urban inequalities/ challenges.
 In my research I draw on feminist, anti-racist and post-colonial theories and push the boundaries of collaboration and (remote) participatory research designs, focusing on (re)conceptualising gendered urban challenges in Colombia.
 Building on cutting-edge methods of using audio-visual digital methods (e.g., film and video) I co-produce knowledge on gendered urban inequalities with displaced women in Medellin and Bogota.
-In particular I contribute to new understandings about women’s resistance to multiple forms of violence, activism and negotiation of their urban futures in contexts and times of crisis.
+In particular I contribute to new understandings about women’s resistance to multiple forms of violence, activism and their negotiation of their urban futures in contexts and times of crisis.

 Additionally, I aim to improve our knowledge and understanding about the spatial inequalities within urban space and how women and young people can enhance their social conditions in cities.
-Here, I particularly focus on how insecurity, fear of crime, socio-spatial mobility and the build environment reinforce urban challenges and inequalities.
+Here, I particularly focus on how insecurity, socio-spatial mobility and the build environment reinforce urban challenges and inequalities.